 ERCOT is subject to the provisions of the FASB in accounting for the effects of rate regulation.
-These provisions require regulated entities, in appropriate circumstances, to establish regulatory assets and/or liabilities, and thereby defer the income statement impact of certain revenues and charges because it is probable they will be recovered or repaid in future periods.
+These provisions require regulated entities, in appropriate circumstances, to establish regulatory assets and/or liabilities, and thereby defer the statements of activities and net assets impact of certain revenues and charges because it is probable they will be recovered or repaid in future periods.

-ERCOT does not have any regulatory assets or liabilities in 2017 and 2016.
+ERCOT does not have any regulatory assets or liabilities as of December 31, 2018 and 2017.